deltaepsilon/chrisesplin.com/content/writing/articles/how-to-win-at-office-politics/index.md

 ## The Unicorn Leader

-There's some Venn diagram intersection of technical and social leaders.
+There's a Venn diagram intersection of technical and social leaders.
 That's where I'd like to be.
 I've only met a few leaders who tick both of those boxes, and working for them is a transcendant experience.
 I trust them technically and personally.
 I'd follow them from company to company if I could.

 ## Working with non-Unicorns